 - To create a new subdomain, simply click on the “Add Domain” or “Create a subdomain” button and enter the name of your new subdomain

-- Once you’re done, click on the “Create” or “Add” button and your subdomain will be created instantly by your hosting company
+- Once you’re done, click on the “Create” or “Add” button and your subdomain will be created instantly by your hosting provider

 Frequently Asked Questions (FAQs)